sfreagin/Pulsar_classification/README.md

 - Kurtosis
 - DM-adjusted mean, DM-adjusted stdev, etc. Check the `/dataset/readme.txt` which references [this paper](http://www.scienceguyrob.com/wp-content/uploads/2016/12/WhyArePulsarsHardToFind_Lyon_2016.pdf) for more context

 The dataset is also unbalanced -- something like 90% of observations are radio noise and only 10% are pulsars.
-I plan to learn more about the parameters of each ML algorithm and make future adjustments to minimize false negatives here.
+I plan to learn more about the parameters of each ML algorithm and make future adjustments to minimize false negatives.